-Marketing to b2b buyers is a different sport.
-Longer cycles, more stakeholders, logic over impulse.
+Marketing to B2B buyers is a different sport.
+Longer cycles, more stakeholders, and logic supported by emotion define the game.
 This guide shows how to build a system that reaches real decision makers, proves value, and compounds over time.
 It is slightly casual by design, but packed with specifics you can use this quarter.

 If you want a done with you jumpstart, the autonomous GTM platform from AgentWeb can plan and ship weekly campaigns while you keep control in Slack or Teams.